arisgrout/AI_english_french_translator/README.md

 ## Approach
 1. Find corpus of text in both English and French.
 2. Clean and tokenize textual data.
-3. Test different Deep Learning approaches (RNN, RNN with embedding, bidirectional RNN, GRU (LSTM) Seq2Seq).
+3. Test different Deep Learning approaches (RNN, RNN with embedding, bidirectional RNN, GRU-LSTM Seq2Seq).
 4. Design a DL model that can accurately translate English to French.

 ## TODO